PrincetonLIPS/AHGP/readme.md

 ### Usage

-Usage examples are included in `examples/`. `ahgp_gp_inference_example.py` contains an example of full GP inference, which uses amortized GP hyperparameter inference and full GP prediction implemented in `PyTorch`.
+Usage examples are included in `examples/`. `example_ahgp_inference.py` contains an example of full GP inference, which uses amortized GP hyperparameter inference and full GP prediction implemented in `PyTorch`.
-`ahgp_gp_inference_example.py` contains an example that outputs the GP hyperprameters (means and variances of the Gaussian mixtures for modeling the spectral density).
+`example_ahgp_hyperparameters.py` contains an example that outputs the GP hyperprameters (means and variances of the Gaussian mixtures for modeling the spectral density).

+`config/model.yaml` provides a example configuration file of the pretrained model to be used for amortized inference.

 ## Code for training and running the models